You can register a Tracklib sample just like you’d register a sample from any other source.

-Tracklib is the world's first and only music service that enables music creators to discover, sample, and license original recordings.
-It solves a problem that has been plaguing producers, DJs, and artists since the rise of sampling in hip-hop and dance music over 30 years ago - how to license and pay for usages in an easy and straightforward manner.
-Tracklib features a library of over 60,000+ tracks that users can browse, download, and license for samples with the click of a button.
+Tracklib is a music service that enables music creators to discover, sample, and license original recordings.
+It enables producers, DJs, and other music creators to license and pay for usages in an easy and straightforward manner.
+Tracklib features a library of over 100,000+ tracks that users can browse, download, and license for samples with the click of a button.

 We highly recommend you add the ISRC of the recording to all songs that you register with Songtrust.
 You can learn more about what that means in this article from our help center.
 If you have any questions about determining splits, please feel free to reach out to us via our Support Form or at email@example.com.

 Thanks for reading.
 Please rate the article below.

 Want to keep up with Songtrust for frequent music and publishing updates?